Greywater Drywell

 Don’t know if you have room or interest but here’s a possibility for your black water: http://www.backwoodssurvivalblog.com/2009/03/how-to-construct-small-septic-system.html

 I’ve read that exact link before, but I doubt it would ever get approved by the county.
-I’ve bent the rules on a lot of things in building my cabin, but installing an illegal septic system for blackwater is something I would never do in Wisconsin.
+I’ve bent the rules on a lot of things in building my cabin, but installing an illegal septic system for blackwater is something I would never do.
 This is all a moot point anyway as I have a great outhouse that works in all weather conditions with no winterizing/dewinterizing necessary.

 Oh, of course.
 Jurisdictions are everything.
 It’s a bit more restrictive now but when my inlaws built a cabin in Wyo about 25 yrs ago, they had one inspection…for septic percolation.
 That was purely to determine the leach field size.
 It was one guy with a bucket of water, a hole and a stopwatch.